atmajs/class-mongo/readme.md

     </a>
 </p>

 Lightweight but powerful MongoDB ORM on top of class entities.
+Backed by [`mongodb`](https://www.npmjs.com/package/mongodb) native driver.

 > with TypeScript support